enocean-js/node-enocean/README.md

 ### teach in by hand

-you can also change a learned sensor or add a new one by hand.
+you can also change a learned sensor or add a new one by hand. **this only works after the ready event was fired.**

 ```
 enocean.learn({